 2. Sketch your composition on canvas or panel

-For this painting, I decided to use a 5×7 inch artist panel that I primed myself.
-I prime my own supports sometimes to have more control over the surface texture, but you can get artist panels from a variety of art supply vendors and they come un-primed and primed in smooth and coarse textures.
+For this painting, I decided to use a 5×7 inch artist panel that I primed myself with acrylic gesso.
+I prime my own supports sometimes to have more control over the surface texture, but you can get artist panels from a variety of art supply vendors and they come un-primed or primed in smooth and coarse textures.